simonmichael/hledger/README2.rst

 **Related projects**

 - John Wiegley's ledger_ inspired hledger, and we try to stay compatible.
-You can often use both tools on the same ledger file.
+You can often use both tools on the same journal file.
 - Uwe Hollerbach's umm_ is another haskell tool inspired by h/ledger.
 - Tim Docker's ledger-reports_ uses hledger as a library to generate `html reports`_.
 - I have a few older bits and pieces `here <http://joyful.com/Ledger>`_.